Do you get completely confused about what to look at on the food label for your diabetes?

 • If you have been told to avoid salt then look at the sodium.

-I have a few basic guidelines I use in my food shopping.
-You may find them helpful.
+Try these basic guidelines I use in my food shopping.

 • To fight diabetes and other chronic disease, cutting down on processed foods and gradually replacing them with more whole foods can really help reduce inflammation.
 You also won’t need to take time to read labels on unpackaged foods!